 Linking and geocoding via reconciliation

-A core feature of WHG is its reconciliation services, which allow you to upload place records drawn from your historical sources and find potential matches for them in two authority resources: Wikidata and the Getty Thesaurus of Geographic Names (TGN).
-Records from both include geographic coordinates in almost cases.
+A core feature of WHG is its reconciliation services, which allow you to upload place records drawn from your historical sources and find potential matches for them in Wikidata.
+Records from Wikidata include geographic coordinates in almost cases.
 Potential matches are queued for review, and when you accept a match, your original dataset is augmented with geometry from the authority record as well as the authority identifier.
 Many Wikidata records also include concordances: identifiers from GeoNames, VIAF, and Library of Congress among others.
 Those are also added to the original dataset.

 The scripts that we have developed to suggest potential matches do not simply match names; they make use of context provided in both the uploaded and authority records, including: a) all name variants, b) modern country or study area bounds, c) place type, and d) any provided coordinates.